- How is malignant mesothelioma treated?

 Surgery for peritoneal mesothelioma

-Omentectomy: The omentum is an apron-like layer of fatty tissue that drapes over the contents inside the abdomen.
+Omentectomy: The omentum is an apron-like layer of fatty tissue that drapes over the organs inside the abdomen.
 Cancers in the peritoneum often spread to this tissue, so it may be removed as part of surgery for peritoneal mesothelioma.

 Surgery for pericardial mesothelioma